Transactions

 Overview

 Transactions group multiple queries and mutations into an atomic unit.
 Either all steps succeed, or none are applied.
 Later steps in a transaction can observe the results of earlier steps, enabling dependent operations in a single round-trip.
+For the complete DFQL transaction specification, see the DFQL Transactions reference.

 Executing a Transaction